 - Marine Corps Air Ground Combat Center – MCAGCC Water Conservation: Keep Calm and Conserve

 Residential tract using desert landscaping for storm water retention basin.

 View the State Water Resources Control Board Drought portal for latest information on the drought and water conservation.

-For questions related to the drought for our Regional Water Board programs, please visit our Programs page to identify which program is related to the issue and contact the appropriate program manager by referring to our phone list.
+For questions related to the drought for our Regional Water Board programs, please visit our Programs page to identify which program is related to the issue contact the program manager, Jeff Geraci at (760) 776-8935 or by referring to our phone list.